freesh/butler/README.md

 1. Create a new task class in ```src/Butler/Task/``` extending ```AbstractTask```.
 2. Now you can create public functions with a $config param which is an array. (function name = task name)
 3. If a task function return an array, the values are merged in to the project config.
+Multidimensional Arrays are supported and can be used in following task configs like this: {level1.sub2.myvar}
 4. Use $this->execute(); to execute a cli command; Example: ```$this->execute('composer-install');```
 5. (tbd) Use $this->writeln(); to write some text on the commandline.
 Example ```$this->writeln('project installed');```
 6. (tbd) Use $this->question(); to send a question input.
 Example: ```$answer = $this->question('Description for Github project', 'This is a default description');```